badoo/lsd/README.md

 lsd_dir/category_name/*
 ```

-All messages (lines) are considered to be less than PIPE_BUF (4k in Linux by default).
+All messages written to these files must be less than PIPE_BUF (4k in Linux by default).
+You must use append mode ("a" flag or O_APPEND) when sending events to prevent data from mixing.

-It provides a guarantee of atomic writes to prevent lines split and data corruption.

-If you want to write lines larger than PIPE_BUF, you should use specific file names and flock(LOCK_EX) for writing.
+If you want to write lines larger than PIPE_BUF, you must use the following file names and flock(LOCK_EX) for writing.
 Maximum size for single line is 512k

 ```
 lsd_dir/category_name/*_big
 lsd_dir/category_name_big.log
-lsd_dir/category_name_big.log
 ```

-_You should also escape line breaks if they do appear inside you data_
+_You must also escape line breaks if they do appear inside you data_

 ### Rotate/delete flow